Our students, faculty, and staff are of diverse faith traditions.

+Religious Holidays: The University recognizes the following traditional religious holidays in respect of the diverse faith traditions of our campus community and in an effort to allow as many people as possible to attend commonly observed religious holidays.
 One-time University events should not be scheduled during the following holidays; these are events which either (1) require attendance, (2) may not be mandatory, but those not attending would miss an important opportunity to be included in a campus event, and/or (3) are one-time opportunities for participants to receive the services offered.
 Please note that these are the North American dates and the Islamic holidays are tentative and subject to change, based on the best visibility estimates of the lunar crescent.

-- Eid al-Fitr, June 25, 2017 (begins at sundown on June 24)
+- Eid al-Fitr, June 4, 2019 (begins at sundown June 3)*

-- Eid al-Adha, September 1, 2017 (begins at sundown on August 31)
+- Eid al-Adha, August 11, 2019 (begins at sundown August 10)*

-- Rosh Hashanah, September 21-22, 2017 (begins at sundown on September 20)
+- Rosh Hashanah, September 30, 2019-October 1, 2019 (begins at sundown September 29)

-- Yom Kippur, September 30, 2017 (begins at sundown on September 29)
+- Yom Kippur, October 9, 2019 (begins at sundown October 8)

-- Christmas Day, December 25, 2017
+- Christmas Day, December 25, 2019

-- Pesach (Passover), March 31-April 1, 2018 (first two days, begins at sundown on March 30)
+- Pesach (Passover), April 9-10, 2020 (first two days, begins at sundown on April 8)

-- Easter, April 1, 2018
+- Easter, April 12, 2020